How I Organized My Messy Pantry Using These 8 EASY Strategies!

 8. Take 10 minutes at the end of each day to tidy up.

 This has been huge for me, and it makes all the difference so I don’t get overwhelmed.
-Even just wiping up the counter and shelving from crumbs – and making sure miscellaneous things are put away at the end of the day – is so helpful!
+Even just wiping up the counter and shelving – and making sure miscellaneous things are put away at the end of the day – is so helpful!